-- On a daily basis, assessing gas and electricity market data on anomalous instances and for this purpose implementing surveillance tools to detect potential instances of market abuse; - ii) Notifying and referring suspected market abuse instances to NRAs and other relevant authorities; - iii) Requesting and coordinating investigations performed by NRAs; - iv) Providing guidance to NRAs on market abuse definitions; and - v) Providing operational assistance to a requesting NRA on their REMIT investigation.
+- i) Screening market data for potential abusive behaviour and development of surveillance tools to detect potential instances of market abuse; - ii) Notifying and referring suspected market abuse instances to NRAs and other relevant authorities; - iii) Requesting and coordinating investigations performed by NRAs; - iv) Providing guidance to NRAs on market abuse definitions; and v) Providing operational assistance to a requesting NRA on their REMIT investigation.
 The experience gained by the Agency in implementing and, more recently, operating the monitoring framework envisaged by REMIT has shown that its scope is wider than the one envisaged in the Commission's proposal and requires a larger number of highly qualified staff than those envisaged in the Fiche Financière of REMIT.

-In particular, the most resource-intensive activity is the analysis of the data reported by market participants and other reporting parties and collected by the Agency.
+In particular, the most resource-intensive activity is the analysis of the data reported by market participants and other reporting parties and collected by the Agency and the follow-up processes.
 This includes enhancing the quality of the data to a level that enables its efficient and effective use for market monitoring.
 This includes validating the reported data, as well as auditing and correcting inconsistencies in the assessed data, a task to which the MSC Department contributes.